-Financial management is the process of planning, organizing, controlling and monitoring financial resources with a view to achieve organizational goals and objectives.
+Financial management is the process of planning, organizing, controlling and monitoring financial resources with a view to achieving organizational goals and objectives.
 It is an ideal practice for controlling the financial activities of an organization such as procurement of funds, utilization of funds, accounting, payments, risks assessment and every other thing related to money.
-(Funds for NGOs, Grants and Resources for Sustainability)
+(Funds for NGOs, Grants, and Resources for Sustainability)

 Financial Accounting and Reporting